Enkū: Yamabushi practice

 In common with many yamabushi, Enkū was a healer and a practitioner of kampo, herbal medicine.
 In fact, we still possess some of his personal notes on medicinal plants.
 As he travelled in remote regions, his skills as a doctor would have been eagerly received among the poorer people.

 Carvings

-During his travels, he vowed to carve some 120,000 wooden statues.
+Legend has it that Enkū vowed to carve some 120,000 wooden statues.
+As of 1976, As of 1976, about 5,000 pieces by Enkū had been found, but new carvings were regularly being discovered.
 No two were alike.
 Many of the statues were crudely carved from tree stumps or scrap wood with a few strokes of a hatchet.
 Some were given to comfort those who had lost family members, others to guide the dying on their journeys to the next life.
 Thousands of these wooden statues remain today all over Japan, especially in Hida and Gifu regions.
 Enkū is probably now regarded as one of the most famous Japanese sculptors.

 What is less well known is that he was also a prolific poet.